tgerarden/aem2850/content/example/01-example.md

 ## Quarto / R Markdown

-Note: Quarto is a new, unified authoring framework that builds on R Markdown so if you are familiar with R Markdown it should be pretty easy to transition to Quarto.
+*Note: Quarto is a new authoring framework that builds on R Markdown so if you are familiar with R Markdown it should be pretty easy to transition to Quarto.*

 Quarto provides a unified authoring framework for data science, combining your code, its results, and your prose commentary.
 Quarto documents are fully reproducible and support dozens of output formats, like PDFs, Word files, slideshows, and more.